TestJP02/jweb-cms/README.md

 ## License

-This project is licensed under the AGPL License and commercial license.
+This project is licensed under the AGPL License.
-If you need support or customization, feel freely to contact me, brodie.chi#gmail.com.
+If you need support or customization, please feel free to contact me, chiron.chi#gmail.com.